quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

 ## Experiments:

 ### Experiment setup:
+Our final model is a Transformer-based Sequence-to-Sequence model with word-level tokenized sentences.
+The progress can be described as follow:
 #### Preprocessing data:
 1. shuffle the data before tokenizing
 2. split our dataset into training dataset (80%),validation dataset(10%) and testing dataset (10%)